flq/flq.github.io/_posts/2008-6-25-So-how-expensive-is-it-to-let-NInject-make-my-object-.md

 ---
 title: "So, how expensive is it to let NInject make my object?"
 layout: post
-tags: [programming, dotnet, patterns, libs-and-frameworks]
+tags: [software-development, dotnet, patterns, libs-and-frameworks]
 date: 2008-06-25 13:11:57
 redirect_from: /go/127/
 ---